 To be eligible for disability-related services, students must have a documented or visible impairment as defined by the Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act (ADAAA) of 2008.
 The ADA regulations broadly define impairments to include a wide variety of disorders or conditions affecting any number of body systems, including the neurological or musculoskeletal systems, special sense organs, respiratory, cardiovascular, reproductive, digestive, genitourinary, hemic, lymphatic, or endocrine systems, or the skin.
 Impairments also include mental or psychological disorders, including mental retardation, organic brain syndrome, emotional or mental illness, and certain learning disorders.

 UNMC’s student disability accommodation procedure requires documentation from appropriate, licensed professionals including educational information such as Individual Education Plans (IEPs), 504 plans, Summaries of Performance (SOPs), or other information about a student’s education and accommodation history and interview information from the student.
 The cost of obtaining documentation will be borne by the student.
-Accommodation plans will be formulated based on the information provided by the student and the licensed professional(s), with accommodation decisions ultimately being made by the UNMC Services for Students with Disabilities Coordinator.
+Accommodation plans will be formulated based on the information provided by the student and the licensed professional(s), with accommodation decisions ultimately being made by the ASC.
 UNMC reserves the right to receive documentation before formulating an accommodation plan.

 Purpose of Reasonable Accommodations